 Status: Active duty

 Villegas was a joint terminal attack controller, or JTAC, working with a U.S. Army Special Forces team in September 2009 when his three-man dismounted patrol was ambushed.
 Enemy fighters first triggered an improvised explosive device, then unleashed “accurate and intense heavy machine gun fire from nearby high terrain,” according to Villegas’ citation.
-With his teammates pinned down in the kill zone, Villegas sprinted about 200 meters across an IED minefield to take up a better tactical position.
+With his teammates pinned down in the kill zone, Villegas sprinted about 200 meters across an IED minefield to take a better tactical position.
 He then returned fire with his personal weapon while calling in close-air support.
 The 16-hour firefight ended when the U.S. air support helped rout the enemy fighters, saving the lives of Villegas’ teammates.

 Army Master Sgt.
 Ted C. Westmoreland